 Technology Cyber security and privacy practices in action: In addition to thanking everyone for doing their part every day, I wanted to highlight some of our nursing colleagues at Princess Margaret for approaching a person with no ID badge.
 This individual was on one of our inpatient units and attempting to access a UHN computer, so they respectfully asked what the person was hoping to achieve and flagged the issue with security.
 Great diligence!
 Many of us are completing our cyber security training now through e-Learning – I confess I’m a bit behind but Grace Ivo is putting my nose to the grindstone and setting time aside for me to complete the module this week.

 2. “In it together”: UHN’s Research Strategic Plan

-We want research and education permeating every centimeter of UHN – which is why “Drive the convergence of care, research and education” is flagged prominently in our Strategic Plan as part of A Healthier World.
+We want research and education permeating every centimetre of UHN – which is why “Drive the convergence of care, research and education” is flagged prominently in our Strategic Plan as part of A Healthier World.
 In support of this, we’ve now introduced UHN’s Research Strategic Plan “In it together” which brings us closer to that goal and outlines how we will accelerate the development of effective solutions for today’s greatest health challenges.

 Here is the website and a